afontainec/chinchay-docs/docs/gettingstarted/apiMiddleware.md

 * [TheWall npm package](https://www.npmjs.com/package/thewall).
 To actually define which user has access to which endpoints.

  * The [Access Module](./middleware#access) will be in charge of generating the access token, the token follows the [json web token standard](https://jwt.io/), by generating the token with [the jsonwebtoken npm package](https://www.npmjs.com/package/jsonwebtoken).
-Also will be incharge of filtering who has access to which data within a given endpoint.
+Also will be in charge of filtering who has access to which data within a given endpoint.